 Internet law, or cyberlaw, is one of the fastest growing areas of law today.
-Hub City Law Group is here to help you with your legal needs for all things Internet.
+The Privacy Firm is here to help you with your legal needs for all things internet.
 Let us walk you through the process step by step, and get you the results you want.

 Protecting Copyrighted & Trademarked Material

 There are two avenues to protect copyrighted and trademarked material: providing licenses for users to legally use the materials, and taking action against those who infringe.

 In the world of intellectual property law the old cliché “you snooze, you lose” is ever so applicable.
 Failing to take action—or even delaying action—against infringers can result in permanent loss of your intellectual property rights.

 But taking action isn’t difficult.
 Taking action against infringers usually starts with a well-crafted letter to the copyright or trademark violator.
 We have experience creating effective DMCA take-down notices, and cease-and-desist letters that promise swift and specific legal action against those who don’t stop what they’re doing.

 And if you or your business is on the receiving end of a DMCA take-down notice or cease-and-desist letter, we have the experience to give you the sound advice you need to mitigate risk, and minimize the potential consequences.
 We can help you make an informed decision about whether it makes more sense to fold your hand, or stand your ground.

 Contracts are the cornerstone of business, and this is true online, too.
 Companies doing business online must protect themselves with contracts drafted and reviewed by an attorney to reduce liability and protect their interests.
 We can draft these documents for you or review the ones you have, to make sure they’re as effective as they should be.
 The most common kinds are: Service Provider Agreements and Terms of Service and Privacy Policies.

 Cybersquatting & UDRP